 Don’t fear the whole chicken!
 This was easier than a majority of the dinners I prepare.
 Stuff it, set it in the oven and forget it (for about 2 hours).

-For some reason I’ve always considered roasting a chicken, turkey, ham or other large piece of meat as a project I need to tackle.
+For some reason, I’ve always considered roasting a chicken, turkey, ham or another large piece of meat as a project I need to tackle.

-Roasting a chicken really is pretty easy, even easier than a majority of the dishes I make for dinner because there are very few steps involved and it turns into a affordable dinner.
+Roasting a chicken really is pretty easy, even easier than a majority of the dishes I make for dinner because there are very few steps involved and it turns into an affordable dinner.